SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Why are Ventilators Needed?

-People are placed on ventilators when they cannot breathe on their own.
+People are placed on ventilators when they cannot breathe adequately on their own.
 This may be for any of the following reasons:

 • To make sure the person is getting enough oxygen and is getting rid of carbon dioxide.